msuero-alt/data-analytics-portfolio/superstore-sales-analysis/README.md

 ---

+## Relevant Skills for Business Roles   ✅ ADD IT HERE

+- Data cleaning and validation
+- Handling customer and transaction records
+- Aggregation and reporting
+- Identifying inconsistencies in datasets
+- Working with structured tabular data (similar to Excel workflows)

+---

 ## How to Run
 1. Open `superstore_sales_analysis.ipynb` in Jupyter Notebook or VS Code.
 2. Make sure you have Python 3.x installed with the following packages: